-In the first quarter of fiscal year 2024, Cost-Share Program funds of \$1.4 million have been committed for three projects.
-For every \$1 of Cost-Share Program funds awarded, 32 cents of local cash were leveraged.
+For FY 2024, Cost-Share Program funds of \$1.9 million have been committed to four projects.
+For every \$1 of Cost-Share Program funds awarded, 48 cents of local cash were leveraged.
 This includes the City of Bowling Green's Route 54 and Industrial Park Intersection project that demonstrated economic development and allowed for funding greater than 50% of the total project costs from the Cost-Share Program.
 In addition, the City of Liberty's Route 291 Blue Jay Traffic Signal and Sidewalk Improvements project funded with sub-allocated federal funding, reduced the city's cash contribution.
 These projects result in local cash leveraged below the target of \$1.